omidfarhang/omid.dev/content/posts/2011-03-08-a-new-chrome-stable-release-today-with-sync-sandboxing-speed-and-a-new-settings-menu-too.en.md

 ---
-title: "A new Chrome stable release today with sync, sandboxing, speed&#8230;and a new settings menu too!"
+title: "A new Chrome stable release today with sync, sandboxing, speed…and a new settings menu too!"
 date: 2011-03-08T20:14:00+00:00
 layout: single
 author_profile: true